 Need help creating a highly-customized resume?
-Get started with Teal's Resume Builder.
+Get started with Teal's AI Resume Builder.

 Resumes need to be concise and easily scannable, which means they won't include the breadth of information that a CV has.
 Instead, you'll focus on the basics like: